Deceased persons: conditions for informal payment procedures

 - the probate/confirmation value of the estate is less than £2.5m, and

-- the proceeds of assets sold in any one tax year are less than £250,000, and
+- the proceeds of assets sold in any one tax year are less than £500,000 for deaths on or after 6 April 2016, or

 - the estate is not regarded as complex, so it can be dealt with without the personal representatives having to complete a Self Assessment return.